-The Council on Environmental Quality (CEQ) regulations establish procedures for compliance with the National Environmental Policy Act (NEPA) (42 United States Code [U.S.C.] § 4321 et seq.).
-The CEQ regulations allow a phased process, known as tiering.
-This phased decisionmaking process supports a broad-level programmatic decision using a first-tier EIS.
+The CEQ regulations establish procedures for compliance with NEPA (42 United States Code [U.S.C.] § 4321 et seq.).4 The CEQ regulations allow a phased process, known as tiering.
+This phased decision-making process supports a broad-level programmatic decision using a first-tier EIS.
 This first-tier process is followed by more specific decisions at the second tier, with one or more second-tier EISs.
 The NEPA tiering process allows incremental decision-making for large projects that would be too extensive and cumbersome to analyze in one traditional project EIS.
-The California Environmental Quality Act (CEQA) (California Public Resources Code § 21000 et seq.) also encourages tiering and provides for first-tier and second-tier EIRs.
+CEQA (California Public Resources Code § 21000 et seq.) also encourages tiering and provides for first-tier and second-tier EIRs.